junxit/us-congress-bills-112/bill.md

 > - **(1)** *Administrator* The term “Administrator” means the Administrator of the Environmental Protection Agency.
 > - **(2)** *NOAA* The term “NOAA” means the National Oceanic and Atmospheric Administration.
 > - **(3)** *Plan* The term “Plan” means the comprehensive research plan and action strategy under section 605.
-> - **(4)** *Program* The term “Program” means the National Harmful Algal Bloom and Hypoxia Program established under section 604(a).
+> - **(4)** *Program* The term “Program” means the National Harmful Algal Bloom and Hypoxia Program under section 604(a).
-> - **(5)** *State* The term “State” means each of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, any other territory or possession of the United States, and any Indian tribe.
+> - **(5)** *State* The term “State” means each of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, any other territory or possession of the United States, and any Indian tribe.
-> - **(6)** *Task Force* The term “Task Force” means the Inter-Agency Task Force on Harmful Algal Blooms and Hypoxia established under section 603(a)(1).
+> - **(6)** *Task Force* The term “Task Force” means the Inter-Agency Task Force on Harmful Algal Blooms and Hypoxia under section 603(a)(1).
 > - **(7)** *Under Secretary* The term “Under Secretary” means the Under Secretary of Commerce for Oceans and Atmosphere.

 ## § 4.
 Inter-Agency Task Force